azvoleff/so-simple-theme/teamlucc.md

 </ul>

 ## Overview
-"teamlucc" is a package supporting the analysis of land use and cover change (LUCC) around the monitoring sites of the <a title="TEAM Network" href="http://www.teamnetwork.org">Tropical Ecology Assessment and Monitoring (TEAM) Network</a>.
+`teamlucc` is a package supporting the analysis of land use and cover change (LUCC) around the monitoring sites of the <a title="TEAM Network" href="http://www.teamnetwork.org">Tropical Ecology Assessment and Monitoring (TEAM) Network</a>.

-Development of "teamlucc" is ongoing.
+Development of `teamlucc` is ongoing.
 See the [`teamlucc` github project page](https://github.com/azvoleff/teamlucc) for the latest development release.

 ## Developed With...